grafana/beyla/docs/sources/tutorial/helm-alloy.md

 ### 3. Create a ConfigMap with Alloy configuration

-Create a ConfigMap with the Alloy configuration.
-Copy the following contents into a file (for example, `config.alloy`) and deploy it with the command `kubectl create configmap --namespace alloy alloy-config "--from-file=config.alloy=./config.alloy"`.
+Create a `ConfigMap` with the Alloy configuration.
+Copy the following contents into a file, for example `config.alloy`:

 ```alloy
 beyla.ebpf "default" {